DannieBGoode/opensx70/_posts/2020/11/2020-11-10-pneumatics.md

 permalink: /posts/2020/11/pneumatics
 description: Pneumatics in the SX70 shutter
 ---

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/11/solenoid-patent.jpg)

 This is sort of a technical question, no doubt, but also a philosophical one.
-Bear with me.
+But if you are curious or interested in the secrets of the SX-70 shutter, and how to "improve it" please bear with me.

 ## introduction